ldv-klever/klever/docs/dev_env_model_specs.rst

     - String
     - Comments help users to understand error traces better.
     - Yes
-  * - savepoints
-    - It is a map from savepoint names to their descriptions.
-      {"name": {...}}
-    - Any action can have this attribute.
-      The action must be the first one in the process.
-      All savepoints across all environment model processes should have unique names.
-      Each savepoint description may have attributes given below.
-      Use short names for savepoints as they are shown in the web-interface.
-    - Not
   * - statements
     - A list of strings
     - Statements contain the code of the process initialization if the process with the savepoint becomes the main one.